Governance Framework

 Human Resources

-Responsible for supporting the Group and the Board in matters relating to: (i) personnel and the workforce matters generally (ii) training and (iii) remuneration.
+Responsible for supporting the Group and the Board in matters relating to: (i) personnel and workforce matters generally (ii) training and (iii) remuneration.

 Nostrum recognises the important role that good corporate governance plays in the success of the Company.
 As a result, the Board promotes high standards of corporate governance as a key component of its activities.
-Clearly defined roles and responsibilities, non-executive independence, boardroom and workplace diversity, an open and transparent culture and the work of our committees in implementing the Company’s values and policies throughout the Group are al vital ingredients to get this right for our stakeholders.
+Clearly defined roles and responsibilities, non-executive independence, boardroom and workplace diversity, an open and transparent culture and the work of our committees in implementing the Company’s values and policies throughout the Group are all vital ingredients to get this right for our stakeholders.

 Division of responsibilities